Lab 2 - C++, CMake & IDE

 }

-In the bottom of the CLion open console and run
+In CLion, open the bottom console and run:

 mkdir build && cd build